stonemjs/service-container/README.md

 ## Synopsis

-`Service Container` is a cutting-edge JavaScript/TypeScript tool designed to revolutionize the way you manage dependencies in your applications.
-By implementing the Inversion of Control (IoC) pattern, this library facilitates seamless dependency injection, allowing you to build highly decoupled and maintainable codebases.
+The **Service Container** is an advanced JavaScript/TypeScript library that helps you manage dependencies effectively in your applications.
+It utilizes the Inversion of Control (IoC) pattern to simplify dependency injection, allowing you to create highly decoupled and maintainable codebases.

-Dependency Injection (DI) is a design pattern used to implement IoC, wherein objects are given their dependencies rather than creating them internally.
-This approach enhances testability, reduces code duplication, and promotes adherence to the Single Responsibility Principle by allowing objects to focus solely on their core responsibilities.
+By using Dependency Injection (DI), the service container ensures that objects are provided with their dependencies from an external source, rather than creating them internally.
+This approach improves testability, minimizes code duplication, and promotes the Single Responsibility Principle by allowing objects to focus only on their primary functions.

-`Service Container` not only leverages the power of DI but also implements the Proxy pattern.
-This innovative feature allows you to resolve dependencies as if they were properties of the service container instance itself, and combined with destructuring, it enables immediate benefits from dependency injection by destructuring.
-This means you can access dependencies with minimal boilerplate code, making your development process more intuitive and efficient.
+In addition to DI, the **Service Container** implements the Proxy pattern, which lets you access dependencies as properties of the container itself.
+This feature, combined with destructuring, enables a streamlined approach to dependency injection, making it easy to use dependencies without the need for extra boilerplate code.

-With the `Service Container,` you can effortlessly register, resolve, and manage dependencies, ensuring your applications are both scalable and easy to maintain.
-Whether you are working on a small project or a large enterprise application, this library provides the robust foundation needed to keep your code clean, modular, and testable.
+With the **Service Container**, you can easily register, resolve, and manage dependencies, making it suitable for projects of any scale.
+It supports binding instances, singletons, and factories, as well as providing auto and conditional binding options.
+This flexibility makes your application more modular, scalable, and maintainable, while ensuring efficient dependency management throughout the development process.

 ## Installation